smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 |  4 | \<NULL> | 5        | 4  | \<NULL> | \<NULL>  |

-A similar statement to the above would be the following where we must explicitly handle NULL markers.
+A similar statement to the above would be the following, where we must explicitly handle NULL markers.

 ```sql
 SELECT  *